andrewerk/trybesmith/README.md

 ## Skills developed during this Project

-During this project, we had to apply new knowledge about software backend architecture, especially about MSC (Model - Service - Controller), REST constraints to build a RESTful API, reinforce Node.js and Express concepts, Sequelize ORM and JWT Authentication.
+During this project, we had to apply new knowledge about TypeScript, software backend architecture, especially about MSC (Model - Service - Controller), REST constraints to build a RESTful API, reinforce Node.js and Express concepts, and JWT Authentication.